shaunmichaelgreene/tech-blog/README.md

   ![screenshot of Shaun's Tech Blog](https://i.imgur.com/qwWxjfx.png)

   ## Description
   Shaun’s Tech Blog is a completely full-stack CMS-style blog website!
-Users can to log in, publish posts, and add comments to other posts.
+Users can log in, publish posts, and add comments to other posts.
 This app was built entirely from scratch and deployed like with Heroku.

   ## Table of Contents
   * [Installation](#installation)